 This alone should have killed the idea of gold as a hedge against monetary instability.
 At the very least, if you must buy gold, put it in another country.

 6. Regression to the mean.
 Regression to the mean is the tendency of variables to move toward the average over time notwithstanding moving to high and low extremes in the interim.
 A pendulum is a classic illustration of regression to the mean.
 It reaches extremes to the right and left at times, but it always goes back to the middle or average.
-If gold regresses to the mean, which seems likely to me and which it always has by definition, it will regress to $642 per ounce.
+If gold regresses to the mean, which seems likely to me and which it always has by definition, it will regress to $726 per ounce in 2018 dollars.
 See How to Protect your Life Savings from Hyperinflation & Depression, 2nd edition.

 A week or two after I posted this article, on 5/22/10, Jason Zweig’s Wall Street Journal column quoted “legendary investor” Seth Klarman saying,

 I am more worried about the world, more broadly, than I ever have been in my career.
 All the obvious hedges are already extremely expensive.
 [Especially gold which is] Near its all-time high, it’s a very hard moment to recommend gold.